 Rental Prices

-Renting a property in London can be quite expensive, especially in central areas.
-Rental costs depend on the location, size, and quality of the property.
+Renting in London can be eye-opening, especially in central areas.
+Your rental costs will shift based on location, size, and the quality of the property you’re after.

 Renting a one-bedroom apartment in Central London can range from £1,500 to £3,500 per month.